a society dedicated to preserving

 The processes which created Little Lagoon also created an environment conducive to a prolific and diverse flora and fauna

-Little Lagoon is home to more than 64 species of fish, 13 species of crab, 11 species of mollusks, 7 species of shrimp, 3 species of jellyfish, and 1 species of starfish
+Little Lagoon is home to more than 64 species of fish, 13 species of crab, 11 species of mollusks, 7 species of shrimp, 3 species of jellyfish, and 1 species of

 Animal species within the watershed include alligators, beach mice, black bears, and numerous species of snakes

-Little Lagoon was a secret for hundreds of years, known only to a few resident families and visitors
+Little Lagoon was a secret for hundreds of years, known only to a few resident families and visitors.

 In 1979 and 2004, Category 3 Hurricanes, Frederick and Ivan scored direct hits on Gulf Shores.
 In 2020, hurricane Sally caused destruction as a Category 2 hurricane with sustained winds of 110 mph